-- All AMP I students must pitch a stock during spring quarter.
-The schedule for the stock pitches is in a separate document on Blackboard.
-The requirements for the stock pitch are provided in Attachment II.
-All prior AMP pitches are on the course Blackboard website and may be used for guidance. - Each analyst is assigned to a portfolio team.
-These assignments are in a separate document on AMP's Blackboard site.
-Analysts should attend all portfolio team meetings as scheduled by the portfolio PMs in order to understand the rationale for the portfolio positions and the investment decisions.
+• All AMP I students must pitch a stock during spring quarter.
+The schedule for the stock pitches is in a separate document on Canvas and in Dropbox.
+The requirements for the stock pitch are provided in Attachment II of this document.
+Please read Attachment II carefully and contact the Instructor with any questions.
+All prior AMP pitches are available on Dropbox (as described above) and may be used for guidance.

+- Each analyst is assigned to a portfolio team.
+These assignments are in a separate document on Canvas and on Dropbox.
+Analysts should attend all portfolio team meetings as scheduled by the portfolio managers in order to understand the rationale for the portfolio positions and the investment decisions.
 All analysts will become portfolio managers in subsequent quarters. - The analyst may select a stock to pitch but the name must be approved by the analyst's PMs and the instructor.
 The PMs may suggest industries or particular stocks to the analyst based on portfolio needs.
-The PMs and the instructor must approve the name to be pitched.
-A stock pitch that has not been approved will not receive credit. - Stocks should be pitched as either a long or short recommendation and not a hold. - Each analyst will follow and prepare a stock update of 1 4 stocks held in the portfolio, as assigned by the PMs.
+A stock pitch that has not been approved will not receive credit. - Stocks should be pitched as either a long or short recommendation and not a hold. - Each analyst will follow and prepare stock updates for 1 3 stocks held in the portfolio, as assigned by the PMs.
 Stock updates consist of a short written report and a five minute presentation to the class.
 In the update, the analyst should assess whether the original investment thesis is still valid and whether the portfolios should increase or decrease their position in the stock.
 More information about following a stock and stock updates can be found in Attachment IV.
-Assigned dates for the in-class stock updates are provided in the separate schedule for the class. - In addition to the formal stock updates, each analyst should keep the PMs apprised of new developments for the stocks assigned to the analyst, such as upcoming earnings releases, conference calls, and other news. - Analysts should use this quarter to learn the responsibilities and operational duties of the PMs.
+Assigned dates for the in-class stock updates are provided in the separate schedule for the class and available on Canvas and Dropbox. - In addition to the formal stock updates, each analyst should keep the PMs apprised of new developments for the stocks assigned to the analyst, such as upcoming earnings releases, conference calls, and other news. - Analysts should use this quarter to learn the responsibilities and operational duties of the PMs.
 In particular, they should familiarize themselves with software and procedures so that they can assume the PM responsibilities at the end of the quarter.